-ICSK -L2 LEARNING OUTCOME 1.
-Work within the limitations of the helping role Asses ssment criteria Candidate guidance to criteria Portfolio reference Explain the nature of helping work and how it differs from other supports e.g. counselling, coaching, friendship Show that you understand where helping work fits into a wider supportive network by comparing the help provided by other helping agencies (e.g. careers advice, CAB, GP's, therapeutic counselling).
+ICSK-L2 LEARNING OUTCOME 1.
+Work within the limitations of the helping role Assessment criteria Candidate guidance to criteria Portfolio reference 1.1 Explain the nature of helping work and how it differs from other supports e.g. counselling, coaching, friendship Show that you understand where helping work fits into a wider supportive network by comparing the help provided by other helping agencies (e.g. careers advice, CAB, GP's, therapeutic counselling).
 Identify, through role-play and discussion, the difference between the roles of helper, counsellor, and friend, and the importance of clearly stated limits of ability.
 1.2 Communicate limits of ability as a helper Develop awareness of the limits of your own ability as a helper and explore these limitations in your learning review, outlining why it's important that your helpee knows your limits of ability.
-Practise communicating these limitations in skills sessions. ability as a helper and explore these limitations in your learning review, outlining why it's important that your helpee knows your limits of ability.
-Practise communicating these limitations in LEARNING OUTCOME 2.
-Establish boundaries for helping work Asses ssment criteria Candidate guidance to criteria Portfolio reference the helping interaction, including the limits of confidentiality and time available relationship and what be place at the beginning of Discuss your experience to boundaries in a helpin Understand the meaning its limits.
-Understand the role of boundaries in a helping relationship and what boundaries need to be in place at the beginning of a helping session.
+Practise communicating these limitations in skills sessions.
+LEARNING OUTCOME 2.
+Establish boundaries for helping work Assessment criteria Candidate guidance to criteria Portfolio reference 2.1 Set the boundaries of the helping interaction, including the limits of confidentiality and time available Understand the role of boundaries in a helping relationship and what boundaries need to be in place at the beginning of a helping session.
 Discuss your experience of setting and keeping to boundaries in a helping session.
 Understand the meaning of confidentiality and its limits.
 Practise using this criterion in skills sessions.
 2.2 End the helping interaction appropriately Reflect on and understand the need to end a helping session sensitively and within the time boundaries, clarifying why this is important.
-Practise concluding a helping session - e.g. use summarising skills, check how the helpee is. helping session sensitively and within the time boundaries, clarifying why this is important.
-Practise concluding a helping session - e.g. use
+Practise concluding a helping session - e.g. use summarising skills, check how the helpee is.